 What is elastic chewing gum?
-A product built on art and science.
-Elastic chewing gum develops in alignment with science and art.
-They are best understood against this background.
+Art?
+Fashion?
+Elastic chewing gum is best understood against the background of science and art.
 What distinguishes art from other objects is that art has no instrumental benefit.
 You can have fruits in a beautiful bowl, but a beautiful painting of a bowl is just beautiful.
 Art creates an experience that satisfies the brain via one or more senses.
 Just as elastic chewing gum does.

 How Modernism Emerged

 Visual art was often about portraying.
-The more similar, the better the image considered to be.
+The more similar, the better the image.
 Skilled artists earned their living by painting rich and powerful people.
-When the camera invented in the 19th century, it became a crisis.
-The artists could not compete with the photographers when it came to depicting reality.
-Therefore, the painters reformed their thinking.
-A new attitude emerged: Why paint something that already exists?
-Modern art something NEW never seen before.
+When the camera was invented in the 19th century, it became a crisis.
+The artists could not compete with the camera in depicting reality.
+Therefore, the painters took another attitude: Why paint something that already exists?
+Modern art paints something NEW, never seen before.
 For modern painters, the empty, rectangular canvas is a challenge: If you can create something that is not like any previous paintings, you have proven that you’re a modern artist.

 The Arts Resembles the Science

 Modern art is closely related to science.
 In science, the NEW is also interesting.
 If two people discover the same thing, the one who first publishes the results gets the credit.
 Competition makes science develop faster due to the search for new knowledge.
 New art or science defines in relation to the existing.
 As a living tree, there is an upward striving to new heights.
 The new discoveries or trends take place at the top.
 Anyone who wants to contribute to the development must stand on the shoulder of the Giants.